lmdbjava/benchmarks/results/20160630/README.md

 Intel Xeon E5-2667 v 3 CPUs.
 It was running Linux 4.5.4 (x86_64) with Java 1.8.0_92.

-To make the plots smaller, the follow key is used:
+To make the graphs and discussion smaller, the follow terms are used:

 * Chroncile: [Chroncile Map](https://github.com/OpenHFT/Chronicle-Map)
-* Int: 32-bit Signed Integer (values always >= 0) with Little Endian Byte Order
+* Int: 32-bit signed integer (using the implementation's default byte ordering)
 * LevelDB: [LevelDBJNI](https://github.com/fusesource/leveldbjni)
 * LMDB BB: [LmdbJava](https://github.com/lmdbjava/lmdbjava) with a Java-based `ByteBuffer` (via `PROXY_OPTIMAL`)